SahanWeerasiri/automated_youtube_short_creator/CYBER/password_strength/README.md

 ## Project Overview

-This project is a Python application.
+This project is a Web Extension application.

 ## Project Structure